NBKRedSpy/CardSurvival-Localization/README.md

 * Some mods will have no LocalizationKey at all and only Default Text.
 This tool will generate a localization key and change the mod's .json files to use that new key.

-* Some mods include DLL's.
-This is not handled by this tool.
-These DLL's may create cards with no LocalizationKeys set and may do hard coded text compares with a Card or Action's DefaultText.
-Additionally, the code may reference card text from other mods.
-This must be handled manually in the code.
-A useful tool is https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility, which creates keys that are compatible with this tool.
+* Some mods include DLL's which may create or modify cards.
+In this case, the code has to be changed to handle the translation.
+If the mod has a DLL and uses ModLoader, the LocalizationKey can be set in the Code and then the entry added to the mod's ./Localization/SimpEn.csv.
+Additionally, the C# class at https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility can be used to create keys programmatically with a minimum amount of code changes.

 # Command Line Parameters
 |Arguments|Description|